Struggling with Unpaid Salaries: How Can I Navigate Financial Hardships from Past Employers?

 Adv.
 Manoj Liyonzon

--send them a legal notice thru a lawyer, asking them to make your F&F settlements along with 18% interest per annum due to delay in making the payment along with compensation for positioning you to financial crisis under failure of settling your payments & to perform the same within 15 days, failing which the same will be recoeverd thru labour commission.
+- Send them a legal notice through a lawyer, asking them to make your F&F settlements along with 18% interest per annum due to the delay in making the payment.
+Additionally, request compensation for putting you into a financial crisis under the failure of settling your payments and to perform the same within 15 days.
+Failing which, the same will be recovered through the labor commission.

 9871103011

-(a) Please spell out the exact nature of your appointment, whether it was a regular appointment or you were on contract.?
+- Please specify the exact nature of your appointment - whether it was a regular appointment or a contract.

-(b) If it was a regular appointment, whether you have fulfilled the conditions of it ?
-I mean you have resigned from service by serving the required notice as stipulated or agreed upon at the time of joining the company or have abandoned the service without information?
+- If it was a regular appointment, have you fulfilled the conditions of it?
+Have you resigned by serving the required notice as stipulated at the time of joining, or have you abandoned the service without notice?

 BS Kalsi